Our People

 Joined YTAS in: 2016

 Andy is also a freelance photographer and communications/marketing consultant whose recent clients include Sustrans, Cycling UK, National Museum of Scotland, National Galleries of Scotland, Edinburgh Napier University and University of Edinburgh.
-He previously worked as Marketing Manager at Edinburgh’s The Queen’s Hall and Traverse Theatre and Aberdeen’s The Lemon Tree.
+He previously worked as Marketing Manager at Edinburgh’s The Queen’s Hall and Traverse Theatre and Aberdeen’s The Lemon Tree and was a Board member of Puppet Animation Scotland, Strange Town and Puppet State Theatre Company.

 Membership Support Coordinator